adityathebe/adityathebe.com/content/Posts/backup-github/index.md

 I'm currently backing up to the local filesystem, which is backed up separately but gickup also offers backing up to various remotes like - GitLab, Gitea, Gogs, OneDev, Sourcehut, S3.

+> **Disclaimer**: This post is not sponsored or affiliated with gickup in any way.
+I'm sharing my personal backup solution that works for me.
+See the "Alternative Tools" section at the end for other options.

 ## Setup

 1. **Create a GitHub Personal Access Token** with `repo` scope - https://github.com/settings/personal-access-tokens